gianlucazani/COMP3221_assignment2/README.md

     The client role is the one responsible for broadcasting new transactions to all other peers
   </li>
   <li>
-    The server role is the one responsible for broadcasting the Heartbeat signal and for comparing incoming blockchain, as well as updating current blockchain if the received is longer and valid
+    The server role is the one responsible for broadcasting the Heartbeat signal and for comparing incoming blockchain, as well as updating the current blockchain if the received is longer and valid
   </li>
 </ul>